Getting Started

 Yes, all instruments besides drums can be taught in a group.

-Your instrument (where applicable), books, folder, Practice notebook, pencil and a smile.
+Your instrument (where applicable), books, folder, pencil and a smile.

 Payments